 GLOSSARY OF SKINCARE PRODUCT TEXTURES AND FUNCTIONS

-ACIDS – raw materials such as salicylic acid (BHA), gluconolactone (PHA) and glycolic, lactic and mandelic acid (AHA).
-Repair damaged dermal function and appearance by accelerating cell turnover.
+ACIDS: raw materials such as salicylic acid (BHA), gluconolactone (PHA) and glycolic, lactic and mandelic acid (AHA).
+They repair damaged dermal function and appearance by accelerating cell turnover.
 Salicylic acid is recommended for skin prone to clogged pores and comedones, while AHA ingredients are fantastic for improving texture and surface pigmentation.
 For treating acne and comedones (with post inflammatory pigmentation marks) a combination of AHA + BHA is the ideal choice.

-RETINOIDS – include a whole group of ingredients which have a simultaneous effect on both acne and reduce visible aging of the skin, including among others, 13-cis-retinoicacid (isotretinoin), retinol, retinalaldehyde, tazarotene and adapalene.
+RETINOIDS: include a whole group of ingredients which have a simultaneous effect on both acne and reducing visible aging of the skin, including among others, 13-cis-retinoicacid (isotretinoin), retinol, retinalaldehyde, tazarotene and adapalene.
 Retinyl palmitate is the best tolerated retinoid, but it also has the weakest effect since it is weak at conversion into retinoic acid whose effect on acne and wrinkles is optimum.
 Retinol and retinaldehyde represent the gold standard in skincare products while the most potent forms isotretinoin, tazarotene and adapalene are available prescription-only.
-Use during pregnancy is not recommended due to teratogenic effects on foetal development.
+Usage during pregnancy is not recommended due to teratogenic effects on foetal development.

-PRODUCT PH – acidity or alkalinity of a product.
-The skin prefers an acidic pH or a pH lower than neutral which equals 7.
-The skin’s natural acidity varies between 4.5 and 5.5.
-Alkaline products such as soap dry the skin out, destroy the skin’s hydrolipidic barrier and make it sensitive to the impact of exogenous factors from the environment.
+PRODUCT PH: acidity or alkalinity of a product.
+Skin prefers an acidic pH or a pH lower than neutral which equals 7.
+Skin’s natural acidity varies between 4.5 and 5.5.
+Alkaline products such as soap dry the skin out, destroy the skin’s hydrolipidic barrier and make it sensitive to the impact of environmental exogenous factors.

 GLOSSARY OF DERMATOLOGICAL TERMS

-DERMIS – second of the three existing skin layers.
-This is where most dermatological problems occur, including acne, which we then see on the surface of the epidermis.
+DERMIS: second of the three existing skin layers.
+This is where most dermatological problems occur, including acne, which we then see on the surface of epidermis.

-PHOTO-AGING – premature skin aging prompted by unprotected exposure to UV radiation.
-Aging of the skin that is not in balance with one’s chronological age.
+PHOTOAGING: premature skin aging prompted by unprotected exposure to UV radiation.
+Aging of skin that is not in balance with one’s chronological age.

-FOLLICLE – contact points in the dermis where hair strands meet sebaceous glands that secrete sebum (oil).
-The function of the hair is to guide the sebum to the surface of the skin but the hair canal sometimes gets clogged resulting in a microcomedone.
+FOLLICLE: contact points in dermis where hair strands meet sebaceous glands that secrete sebum (oil).
+Function of the hair is to guide the sebum to the surface of the skin but the hair canal sometimes gets clogged resulting in a microcomedone.
 A microcomedone in which sebum and residual dead cells get mixed together is the initial phase in the development of acne.

-RETENTION HYPERKERATOSIS – disorder (mostly of genetic origin) which prevents normal functioning of the skin.
-The skin produces too much keratin which is retained on the skin which in turn leads to clogged pores, and as a result, growth of the P. acnes bacteria.
+RETENTION HYPERKERATOSIS: disorder (mostly of genetic origin) which prevents normal functioning of the skin.
+Skin produces too much keratin which is retained on the skin which in turn leads to clogged pores, and as a result, growth of the C. acnes bacteria.

-COMEDONES – each comedone is created from a clogged pore and starts as a microcomedone which is not visible to the naked eye.
-With time, the microcomedone turns into a macrocomedone which we see as a blackhead (open comedone with oxidised black tip) or a closed comedone (skin-coloured papules prone to acne development).
+COMEDONES: each comedone is created from a clogged pore and starts as a microcomedone which is not visible to the naked eye.
+With time, microcomedone turns into a macrocomedone which we see as a blackhead (open comedone with oxidised black tip) or a closed comedone (skin-coloured papule prone to acne development).
 Recommended therapy consists of comedolytics (retinoids) and keratolytics (acids).

-SEBUM – oily matter secreted by our sebaceous glands and a manifestation of oily skin.
+SEBUM: oily matter secreted by our sebaceous glands and manifestation of oily skin.
 Sebum is made up of several components: polar lipids, neutral lipids, wax esters, squalene and triglyceride.
 Oxidation of sebum causes an inflammatory response from the skin and it is precisely the combination of this irritation and a clogged pore that is primarily responsible for inflamed acne.